World's longest flight: 5 things we learned

 New York (CNN) — Just a little while ago, I was on the complete other side of the planet.

 After touching down at New Jersey's Newark Liberty International airport outside New York -- completing the inaugural journey of the longest flight in the world -- I can tell you this: It was an unforgettable night ... followed by a day ... followed by another night.

-In about 17 hours and 25 minutes, we flew from Singapore halfway around the globe nonstop aboard Singapore Airlines Flight SQ22 -- now the most ultra of ultra-long haul routes.

-It was a little bit of an endurance test for everyone on board -- passengers and crew.
+In about 17 hours and 25 minutes, we flew from Singapore halfway around the globe nonstop aboard Singapore Airlines Flight SQ22 -- now the most ultra of ultra-long-haul routes.
+It was a little bit of a travel endurance test for everyone on board -- passengers and crew.
 The sheer achievement, mechanical and human, to make it happen -- amazing!

 Marketed toward business travelers, SQ22 spans 10,377 miles (16,700 kilometers), give or take, depending on the exact flight path.
 Cruising at around 41,000 feet at about 575 mph, the route was made possible by a new, super-efficient twin-engine Airbus A350-900ULR jet that seats 161 passengers.
 Also on board at takeoff: 111 tonnes of fuel.